 How do I book an appointment?

 Having made contact (usually by telephone), we agree a time and date for an initial session which offers you an opportunity to get a sense of whether you wish to proceed or not.
+This session is chargeable at the same rate as outlined above.
 If we decide together that I can be of help, then we will set an agreed time and date for further sessions.
 If you feel after the initial session that you do not wish to continue, you are under no obligation to do so.

 What's the difference between counselling and hypnotherapy?

 In a nutshell, hypnotherapy involves going into a deeply relaxed state to help you get in touch with deeply held emotions that might be holding you back.
 Counselling and psychotherapy tend to be longer term and address issues that revolve around relationships and patterns of relating and communicating.
 I am happy to work with both modalities when it is useful for the client.
 My training and experience as a psychotherapist can make the hypnotherapy more containing and effective.

 How many counselling or psychotherapy sessions will I need?